anadssribeiro/anadssribeiro/README.md

 I'm an aspiring SOC Analyst based in the Netherlands, currently transitioning into cybersecurity after a career in operations and event management.

 My journey into security started with a curiosity about how organizations detect, investigate, and respond to threats.
 Since then, I've been building hands-on experience through security labs, incident investigations, and SOC-focused training.
+A key milestone in this journey has been earning the CompTIA Security+ certification.

 ## Currently Learning